 These numbers make articles like this quite difficult to understand: Dispelling the myths about sexual assault:

 Myth: Women lie and make up stories about being sexually assaulted.

 Fact: The number of false reports for sexual assault is very low, consistent with the number of false reports for other crimes in Canada.
 Sexual assault carries such a stigma that many women prefer not to report.

-Perhaps L’Heureux-Dubé J. was writing in the 90s, before the prevalence of the internet, and possibly the numbers were different back then.
-I have trouble understanding why it’s currently considered good law.
+Perhaps L’Heureux-Dubé J. was writing in the ’90s, before the prevalence of the internet, and possibly the numbers were different back then and/or more difficult to confirm.
+Or she made stuff up.
+Either way, I have trouble understanding why it continues to be currently considered good law.

 A good example of a recent case that attempts to carefully consider the law along with the testimony of the witnesses at trial is R. v.
 J.E., 2019 NLSC 231 (CanLII).
 Incidentally, the Justice in this case happens to be Justice Stack, who is harshly criticized by Craig in her book, for his reasoning in the S.B. case.